LukeGrahamLandry/franca/README.md

   - can run at comptime so franca programs can import c libraries directly without depending on another compiler
 - Windowing/3d graphics library [@/graphics](./graphics) (based on Sokol)
   - very unfinished! macos-arm64-metal only currently
+- You can try the [WebAssembly demo](https://franca.lukegrahamlandry.ca) in your browser without installing anything.
+  It can even cross compile a native version of the compiler that you can download as a way to bootstrap your first franca installation.

 ## Goals